checkout/checkout-sdk-go/README.md

 ```

 Run any of the normal `go` commands (`build`/`install`/`test`).
 The Go
-toolchain will resolve and fetch the stripe-go module automatically.
+toolchain will resolve and fetch the checkout-sdk-go module automatically.

 ## :book: Documentation